ivanhernandezroldan/traffic_simulator/README.md

 - Integration of events and observers to notify UI changes in response to simulator changes.
 - Dynamic updating of the graphical interface based on simulator changes.

-#### Robust Graphic Interface:

-- Design of an intuitive and efficient graphical interface using Swing components.
-- Implementation of an interactive control panel to manage the simulation.

 #### Thread Execution Management:

 - Use of threads to prevent UI blocking during simulation execution.